Roshasjsjd/Induction-ceremony-/README.md

 ## Time: 2:30 pm

 Prof. Nisha led an engaging introductory English lecture, encouraging us to introduce ourselves to our fellow students.

+# Day-6

+## Time: 9:30 am

+Today, we assembled in the sem hall to create our college ID cards.

+## Time: 11:30 am

+Break

+## Time: 12:30 pm

+Dr. Lakhvir Singh Khana, our CML In-Charge, gave a great lecture in the auditorium.
+He was excited to introduce us to the CML Club and shared a bit about what it's all about.
+Plus, he offered some awesome tips that will definitely help us in the future.
+It was a really informative and enjoyable session!

+## Time: 1:30 pm

+Dr. Jasvir Singh Grewal, our NSS In-Charge, held an interactive session to introduce us to the National Service Scheme (NSS).
+He began the session with a recitation of a Shabad.
+Following that, he organised a few fun activities.
+Our seniors also presented a comedy play, which was very entertaining.
+Overall, it was the best session we have had so far.